 Cons of Refinancing a Car Loan

-Options to Car Refinancing
+Alternatives to Car Refinancing

 Balance-Transfer Credit Card

-This move is probably only worthwhile, though, if the auto loan balance can be paid off during the interest-free time, which can range from six to 21 months.
+Many balance transfer credit cards don’t require interest payments for several months.
+This move is only worthwhile if the auto loan balance can be paid off during the interest-free time, which can range from six to 21 months.

-¹SoFi’s Relay tool offers users the ability to connect both SoFi accounts and external accounts using Plaid, Inc’s service.
+¹SoFi’s Insights tool offers users the ability to connect both SoFi accounts and external accounts using Plaid, Inc’s service.
 Vehicle Identification Number is confirmed by LexisNexis and car values are provided by J.D.
 Power.
 Auto Tracker is provided on an “as-is, as-available” basis with all faults and defects, with no warranty, express or implied.
 The values shown on this page are a rough estimate based on your car’s year, make, and model, but don’t take into account things such as your mileage, accident history, or car condition.

 SoFi Loan Products